ORE Part 1

 You will be given a percentage mark out of 100 for Paper 1 and for Paper 2, as well as an overall pass or fail award.
 As the examination is taken at a computer, the results are calculated as soon as you click 'submit'.
 This ensures there is no room for error in this marking system and so we do not offer the opportunity of questioning the marks awarded.
 However, all results are quality assured after the exam by the exam board.

 We are not able to provide you with any feedback on your performance in this examination.
 However, approximately 40 working days after the examination, the Part 1 Supplier, King's College London, will provide you with result feedback.

 Upon passing Part 1, your name will be added to the Part 2 candidate list.

-After each exam the GDC exam supplier collects feedback about the sitting.
-An example of this feedback report from the April 2018 exam can be read here, which includes some of our responses about certain topics.
+After each exam the GDC exam supplier collects feedback about the sitting, which also includes some of our responses about certain topics.
 This report is a tool for candidates to clarify certain aspects about the Part 1 exam and should be read as preparation for the exam.

-Policies governing the examination of Part 1 are available on the exam centre's website here.
+Policies governing the examination of Part 1 are available on the exam centre's website.

 Part 1 policies include Complaints, Suspected Malpractice, Mitigating Circumstances, and Candidate ID Verification.

 If you wish to make a general complaint about the service you have received at the GDC, please get in touch.